NHS Complaints Procedure

 - Your questions and the explanations you seek

-- Also include if you would like a face-to-face meeting or a formal apology as a response
+- Also, include if you would like a face-to-face meeting or a formal apology as a response

 It is important you leave out irrelevancies and go straight to the point expressing yourself in a clear, decent and orderly manner so that it can be well understood.
-The recipients of your letter will acknowledge that they have received your complaint and will notify you not later than 3 working days.
+The recipients of your letter will acknowledge that they have received your complaint and will notify you no later than 3 working days.
 Internal investigations will be made and you will receive a formal reply.

 What If I Am Not Satisfied About How My Complaint Was Handled?

 The next step to take if you are not satisfied with the response received or the way the investigations were done concerning your complaints, is to write to the Parliamentary and Health Service Ombudsman (PHSO).
-The Ombudsman is an independent body from the NHS and Government who takes charge of making investigations into medical negligence cases which were not successfully resolved during the local resolution stage.
+The Ombudsman is an independent body from the NHS and Government that takes charge of making investigations into medical negligence cases which were not successfully resolved during the local resolution stage.